lulzzz/lit-util/README.md

 ### Step 5 - Interpolate values

-It is possible to interpolate values in your strings using the `{{ name }}` syntax in the strings and then providing an object with values replacing those defined in the strings to the `get` function.
+Using the `get` function it is possible to interpolate values.
+Simply use the `{{ key }}` syntax in your strings and provide an object with values replacing those defined in the string when using the `get` function.
 The below example is based on the strings defined in `step 1`.

 ```javascript
 get("cta.awesome", { thing: get("cta.cats") )); // Cats are awesome!
 ```

-### Step 6 - Add the translated strings to your application
+### Step 6 - Use the `translate` directive

 If you are using `lit-html` you might want to use the directive `translate`.
 This directive makes sure to automatically update all of the translated parts when the method `setStrings` is called.